cavorion/cavorion_navigation/README.md

-# Cavorion Navigation Prototype
+# Cavorion Navigation

-COMING SOON

-An early public prototype exploring autonomous navigation concepts, signal-based orientation, and future spacecraft positioning systems.
+An early exploration of autonomous navigation systems, signal-based orientation, and future positioning frameworks.

-## Scope
+## Status

-This repository contains lightweight simulations, visuals, and reference figures used to explore the foundations of Cavorion's navigation work.
+Coming soon.

+This repository will contain foundational simulations and system prototypes for Cavorion’s navigation layer.

-## Current focus
+## Focus

-- signal-based orientation
+- Signal-based orientation
-- position estimation
-- early navigation simulations
-- visual concept outputs

-## Figures

-Early visual outputs from the prototype are stored in the `outputs/` folder.

-- Figure 01 — Signal field
-- Figure 02 — Position grid
+- Position estimation systems
-- Figure 03 — Linear motion
-- Figure 04 — Reference stars
-- Figure 05 — Trilateration
-- Figure 06 — Time delay
-- Figure 07 — Noise model
-- Figure 08 — Estimation pass
-- Figure 09 — Dial concept
-- Figure 10 — Navigation overview
+- Navigation under uncertainty
+- Human + machine coordination in space environments

+## Notes

+This work is part of the broader Cavorion system.